cloudpassion1801/assignment/README.md

 d) Run Jenkins Server Locally .
 Ideally we should have a Jenkins CI server running where we would configure our job , but here we are running it locally via docker container .

 e)  Configure Jenkins credentiails .

+f) Ensure that your main branch(default) is protected so that it is not deleted accidently

 ### Code for creating SP for Azure